 - You may upload a logo with a 1:1 or 4:1 aspect ratio (it’s recommended to upload your logo using both).

-- Make sure that your logo is centered and cropped carefully.
+- Make sure that your logo is centred and cropped carefully.

 - White backgrounds are acceptable, but it’s recommended to use a transparent background.

-You can create up to five descriptions for your brand or product, of up to 90 characters each.
-The description usually accompanies a headline (described below), and should be written to complement your headlines.
+You can create up to 5 descriptions for your brand or product, of up to 90 characters each.
+The description usually accompanies a headline (described below) and should be written to complement your headlines.
 Use the description to provide additional detail to articulate your value proposition.

 Consider the following:

 - Punctuation at the end of your headline isn’t necessary